 Invercargill-based Himani Mishra Galbraith is board director/chairwoman of the Southland Hindi School Charitable Trust, a social group for mothers and women from refugee and migrant backgrounds providing an opportunity to meet others, make connections and offer support.

 Pip Laufiso is a connector, director and facilitator.
-She is Senior Advisor ECE / Education Adviser Priority Learners with the Ministry of Education, and an Otago Community Trust board trustee.
+She is Senior Advisor ECE / Education Adviser Priority Learners with the Ministry of Education, and a former Otago Community Trust board trustee.

 Series 2 – Living Well: Things to do in Otago